richardjgowers/mm_portal/content/tutorials/getting_started/code/component-original.md

-from typing import List, Tuple, Optional from mmic.components.blueprints.generic_component import GenericComponent from ..models import *
+from typing import List, Tuple, Optional from mmic.components.blueprints import SpecificComponent from ..models import *

 __all__ = ["Component"]

-class Component(GenericComponent):
+class Component(SpecificComponent):
     """ A sample component that defines the 3 required methods. """

     @classmethod